edelstone/actionverb.com/index.md

 title: Secure and Performant Infrastructure-as-a-Service
 ---

-## We're Action Verb
+<h2>We're Action Verb.</h2>

-We build Platforms and Infrastructure that Engineering and Marketing professionals use to power their products and services.
+We build platforms and infrastructure that engineering and marketing professionals use to power their products and services.
 Our products include <a href="https://brickftp.com/">BrickFTP</a> and
 <a href="https://vaeplatform.com/">Vae Platform</a>.

-Our company consists of 7 full time USA-based Engineers, as well as sales and support outposts in France, Germany, and Latin America.
+Our company consists of 7 full time USA-based Engineers, as well as sales and support outposts in the U.S., Germany, and Latin America.

-**Our infrastructure platforms are used by over 2,000 enterprises and SMBs**, including Mozilla, Canonical, UPS, DirecTV, GoPro, Marriott, and more.
+**Our infrastructure platforms are used by over 2,000 enterprises and small businesses**, including Mozilla, Canonical, UPS, DirecTV, GoPro, Marriott, and more.